mitre/inspec_profile_coding_conventions/README.md

 ## Check for "Profile Error"

-If an Inspec control execution does not reach a describe block or if a runtime exception is encountered, the control will be bucketed as "Profile Errors" on `Heimdall` and `inspec_tools`.
+If an Inspec test execution does not reach a describe block or if a runtime exception is encountered, the test will be counted as "Profile Errors" on `Heimdall` and `inspec_tools`.

 Review you InSpec results JSON in Heimdall to verify there are no "Profile Errors" present.